kunalgupta2002/Text-Summarization-Google-Gemini-/README.md

 1. LangChain: Used for handling natural language processing tasks and text manipulation.
 2. Google Gemini: Employed for advanced text analysis and summarization capabilities.
 3. Streamlit: Provides a simple and interactive web interface for user input and output display.

+Installation
+To get started with the project, follow these steps:

+Clone the repository:

+Copy code
+git clone